kysely-org/kysely/site/docs/recipes/0006-expressions.md

 ## Expression builder

 Expressions are usually built using an instance of [`ExpressionBuilder<DB, TB>`](https://kysely-org.github.io/kysely-apidoc/interfaces/ExpressionBuilder.html). `DB` is the same database type you give to `Kysely` when you create an instance. `TB` is the union of all table names that are visible in the context.
-For example `ExpressionBuilder<DB, 'person' | 'pet'>` means you can access `person` and `pet` tables and all their columns in the expression.
+For example `ExpressionBuilder<DB, 'person' | 'pet'>` means you can reference `person` and `pet` columns in the created expressions.

-You can get an instance of the expression builder by using a callback:
+You can get an instance of the expression builder using a callback:

 ```ts
 const person = await db